Architects (British band): All Our Gods Have Abandoned Us and Tom Searle's death (2015–2017)

 On 12 June 2015, Tom Searle announced that the band started demoing new songs and he was excited for the release of a seventh album.
 On 6 March 2016, Epitaph Records released a new Architects song, "A Match Made in Heaven".
 It was the first single from All Our Gods Have Abandoned Us, which was released on 27 May.
 On 11 April, Architects released a second single, "Gone with the Wind".
 On 23 March, Architects announced a release show in Brighton for 27 May, supported by Counting Days.
 Due to unexpectedly high demand, the ticket website accidentally oversold tickets, prompting the band to add a second date on 28 May.
 Architects premiered a third song, "Downfall", on 20 May.
 On the same day, they announced a headline tour in the United Kingdom for November 2016.
 Architects also played a number of shows in mainland Europe and in North America during the summer.

 It has been stated by Tom Searle that it is "a bunch of atheists thinking about whether or not there might be something bigger," and that due to his cancer he was becoming highly contemplative about life, and that this album is the product of that train of thought.

 On 20 August 2016, founding guitarist and songwriter Tom Searle died at the age of 28, after living for three years with melanoma skin cancer.
-His condition was previously not made public, though he referenced it in the song "C.A.N.C.E.R" on Lost Forever // Lost Together.
+The extent of his condition was previously not made public, though he referenced it in the song "C.A.N.C.E.R" on Lost Forever // Lost Together.
 Searle was initially declared cancer free after a 2013 leg surgery, but the cancer returned.
 He was shown in the "In Memoriam" segment at the 2017 BRIT awards, and the song "Paragon" on the Northlane album Mesmer was written in tribute to him.